 Project Overview: Deeply entrenched poverty, limited transportation options, and vast food deserts pose considerable health risks to many communities in Idaho, contributing to and exacerbating diabetes and other medical conditions.
-The 1st and 16th street neighborhoods of Nampa are no exception; at the Terry Reilly Health Services locations serving these communities, the proportion of patients with poor diabetes control is far in excess of the statewide average, and many people report poor or fair health.
-In an effort to address the problem, Idaho Primary Care Association (IPCA) is working with Terry Reilly Health Services (TRHS) and other community partners to launch a Fruit and Vegetable Prescription Program (FVRx), an evidence-based program that promotes access to healthful, nutritious food through partnerships between healthcare providers, local food suppliers and community members.
-The program will initially target patients with uncontrolled diabetes and other co-morbidities and their family members.
-In year two, IPCA will support the continuation of the FVRx program at TRHS, while extending the project to Valley Family Health Care (VFHC).
+In an effort to address the problem, Idaho Primary Care Association (IPCA) worked with community partners to launch a Fruit and Vegetable Prescription Program (FVRx), an evidence-based program that promotes access to healthful, nutritious food through partnerships between healthcare providers, local food suppliers and community members.
+The program initially targeted patients with uncontrolled diabetes and other co-morbidities and their family members.
+In Year One, the program was implemented at the Terry Reilly Health Services (TRHS) site serving Nampa’s 1st and 16th street neighborhoods, where the proportion of patients with poor diabetes control is far in excess of the statewide average, and many people reported poor or fair health.
+In year two, IPCA supported the continuation of the FVRx program at TRHS, while extending the project to Valley Family Health Care (VFHC) in Payette and Ontario, ID.

-The goal of the project is to improve health outcomes for high-risk patients with diabetes and other chronic conditions by improving access to healthful and nutritious foods.
+The goal of the project was to improve health outcomes for high-risk patients with diabetes and other chronic conditions by improving access to healthful and nutritious foods.

 - Improve patient health by allowing providers to prescribe fruits and vegetables as part of a nutritious diet;